 Suzanne Muir

-DCO Muir joined the VPD in 1995, and has diverse policing experience, having worked with the VPD Strike Force, the General Investigation Unit, Robbery, Assault and Arson Unit, Major Crime Section and Special Investigation Section.
+Chief Muir joined the VPD in 1995, and gained diverse policing experience, having worked with the VPD Strike Force, the General Investigation Unit, Robbery, Assault and Arson Unit, Major Crime Section and Special Investigation Section.
 In 2015, she was promoted to Inspector and remained as the Officer-In-Charge of the Special Investigation Section, before transferring in 2017 to the Diversity, Inclusion and Indigenous Relations Section and Victim Services Unit.
 In 2021, she joined the Operations Division as a District Commander.

-DCO Muir is the recipient of nine VPD Commendations, including three Chief Constable Commendations.
+Chief Muir is the recipient of nine VPD Commendations, including three Chief Constable Commendations.
 She holds a Master of Business Administration degree from the University of British Columbia and is an inductee into the Canada Soccer Hall of Fame.

 Anita Furlan